ivebe/identitiles/readme.md

 ![avatar][img1]

 ### How does it work?
-Identitiles use 32 byte MD5 hash to draw a 3x3 unique square.
+Identitiles use 32 characters MD5 hash to draw a 3x3 unique square.
 It's a simple JS library that will draw on a canvas, so no actual image will be stored on disk.
-Logic behind this is that we add one additional byte to the MD5 hash so that we have 33 bytes in total.
-First square use first 6 bytes for its color.
-Next 7 squares will use 3 bytes color, and last square will use 6 bytes color.
-Since color can only be represented as 3 or 6 bytes, we needed to add extra byte to the total 32 of MD5 hash.
+Logic behind this is that we add one additional character to the MD5 hash so that we have 33 characters in total.
+First square use first 6 characters for its color.
+Next 7 squares will use 3 characters color, and last square will use 6 characters color.
+Since color can only be represented as 3 or 6 characters, we needed to add extra character (F) to the total 32 of MD5 hash.

 ### Usage
 Pass MD5 hash into function which can be hash of IP address, email, username, or anything else that comes to your mind.